mdavids/rfc/content/draft-davids-forsalereg-15.md

 # Rationale

 There are undoubtedly more ways to address this problem space.
 The reasons for the approach defined in this document are primarily accessibility and simplicity.
-The indicator can be easily turned on and off at will and moreover, it is immediately deployable and does not require significant changes in existing services.
-This allows for a smooth introduction of the concept.
+The indicator can be easily turned on and off at will and, moreover, it is immediately deployable and does not require significant changes in existing services, allowing for a smooth introduction of the concept.

+The method described in this memo does not alter existing IETF standards.

 Furthermore, the chosen approach aligns with ethical considerations by promoting a more equitable domain aftermarket and minimizing potential for unintended commercial entanglements by registries, as detailed in (#ethicalconsids).